 - Coconut Milk.
-Coconut milk is traditionally used as the creamy element to this dish.
-However, a popular variation is to use heavy cream instead.
+Coconut milk is traditionally used as the creamy element to this dish, making it dairy free.
 If you do not enjoy the flavor of coconut milk, use heavy cream.

 - Knorr's Parma Rosa Sauce Mix.
 A lot of people use 1 packet of Knorr's Parma Rosa sauce mix in their sauces, but I am skipping it and using fresh ingredients that I have on hand.
 If it is easier for you to use Knorr's Parma Rosa sauce mix, go for it!

 - Proteins.
 Rastafarians do not eat shellfish and avoid most meats, so Rasta Pasta is typically a vegetarian meal.
 However, other cooks around the world like to add a protein, with shrimp and chicken being the most popular, along with oxtail.